SUIC iDrink Installation of Two New iDrink Smart IoT Beverage Vending Machines in New York, USA

 These statements are not guarantees of future performance and undue reliance should not be placed on them.
 Such forward-looking statements necessarily involve known and unknown risks and uncertainties, which may cause actual performance and financial results in future periods to differ materially from any projections of future performance or result expressed or implied by such forward-looking statements.

 Although forward-looking statements contained herein are based upon what management of the Company believes are reasonable assumptions, there can be no assurance that forward-looking statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
-The Company undertakes no obligation to update forward-looking statements if circumstances or management's estimates or opinions should change except as required by applicable securities laws.
-The reader is cautioned not to place undue reliance on forward-looking statements.
+The Company undertakes no obligation to update forward-looking statements.

 Sino United Worldwide Consolidated Ltd.